 Mary and Anthony had a total of 3 offspring, b.
 1873-1879, all of whom survived childhood:

 Over a period of 10 years from 1873 to 1882, Mary and Anthony appear to have lived in inner west London, not far from Mary's origins in Lambeth, with at least 5 residential addresses

 In the April 1881 census (left, right), at 34, Mary was with Anthony (occupation publisher) and their three children at Grosvenor House in Ealing.
 There were two servants, one a Companion / Lady Help (who was to be pregnant to Anthony shortly after Mary's death, and would become his bigamous wife).
 Mary was presumably chronically ill at the time.

-Mary died on 5 March 1882, at the age of 35, from Brights disease (a vague term for inflammatory or degenerative kidney disease).
-Her death certificate said her illness had been of 4 years duration.
+Mary died on 5 March 1882, at the age of 35.
+Her death certificate said she died of Brights disease (a vague term for inflammatory or degenerative kidney disease) and that her illness had been of 4 years duration.
 Anthony was the informant.
 The address appears to be 13 Nield (?) or Frisk (?)
 Road, Lambeth(?).
 Geoff Clarke has a memorial card calling her 'Pop'.

 Harold c.
 1877, at c.
 4

 Harold Wanless was born on 23 Sep 1873, in Notting Hill Gate, London.
 Curiously, he appears to have never found his birth entry, and believed that his birth wasn't registered.
 But it was.